-We believe the proposed definition of the observer as a measure space over nature to be a more powerful formulation of fundamental physics as it is automatically entailed from a mere reformulation of mathematics sufficient to make it coherent and complete with respect to the experience of the observer - in other words; it is a self-evident, self-sufficient, and "philosophically safest" construction that automatically organizes itself into a model of fundamental physics.
-Physics is simply the product of an optimization problem on experimenter freedom.
+We believe the proposed definition of the observer as a probability space over all experiments in nature to be a more powerful formulation of fundamental physics as it is automatically entailed from a mere reformulation of mathematics sufficient to make it coherent and complete with respect to the experience of the observer - in other words; it is a self-evident, self-sufficient, and "philosophically safest" construction that automatically organizes itself into a model of fundamental physics.
+Physics was thus found as the product of an optimization problem on experimenter freedom.